-The spider has a body length of 9mm to 14mm, and its webs are up to 70 cm in diameter.
-Adult spiders weigh between 38 and 60 mg, with females being nearly twice as large as males.
+A flying spider can reach a staggering 3 inches long but are usually smaller, and its webs are up to 70 cm in diameter.
+Adult spiders weigh less than 2 milligrams, with females being nearly twice as large as males.
 The males typically do not spin their own webs but live in the webs of females in order to steal the prey the females caught.

 Where Do Flying Spiders Live?

 Flying spiders have a Holarctic distribution, which means it lives in habitats throughout the northern continents – North America, Europe, and Asia.
 In North America, flying spiders are common near the Great Lakes, but can be found throughout the United States.